egomobile/node-swagger-proxy/README.md

 # @egomobile/swagger-proxy

-> Connects to multiply [Swagger / OpenAPI](https://swagger.io/docs/specification/about/) instances and merge their documents to one.
+> Extension for [@egomobile/http-server](https://github.com/egomobile/node-http-server), which connects to multiply [Swagger / OpenAPI](https://swagger.io/docs/specification/about/) instances and merge their documents to one.

 ## Install